 The Starbucks Instant Matcha blend is not sold in the UK or US, and can only be found in some locations around Asia, such as Singapore and Japan.

 The two ingredients in the Starbucks Matcha Tea blend are sugar and matcha green tea powder.
 As sugar is the main ingredient in the matcha blend, it cannot be ordered unsweetened at Starbucks.
-However, you can easily make this homemade version unsweetened by skipping the sweetener.
+However, you can easily make this homemade version unsweetened by skipping the sweetener or choose a sugar-free alternative.

-Matcha in itself is packed with antioxidants and considered healthy, but the Starbucks version is sweetened matcha and contains sugar and is therefore considered less healthy.
+Matcha in itself is packed with antioxidants and considered healthy, but the Starbucks Matcha Latte version is contains sugar and is therefore considered less healthy.
+When making matcha latte at home, you can easily adjust the amount of sugar or sweetener and create a healthier version.

 Matcha can come in all kinds of grades and qualities.
 My personal favorites are Clearspring and Teapigs, but if you're unsure where to get great quality matcha powder from, check Amazon or your local health food store.